oz/tz/README.md

 # Usage

 Simply run `tz` with no arguments to show the local time, as well as the UTC time zone.
+It gets more interesting when you pass a list of time zones to the program, as they are displayed below the current time zone.

+For now, you need to select the time zones from the [tz_data][tzdata] list, but I plan to make this friendlier for humans too.

-It gets more interesting once you set the `TZ_LIST` environment variable with a comma-separated list of [tz data][tzdata] zone names (see Configuration below).
-See `tz -h` for other flags.
+If you would rather not type the list everytime, you could set an alias for your shell, or use the `TZ_LIST` environment variable with a semi-colon separated list of [tz data][tzdata] zone names (see *Configuration* below).
+Command-line arguments trump the environment variable.

+Check `tz -h` out for other flags.

 <p align="center">
 <img align="center" src="./docs/tz.png" />